 But to do its job properly, your kitchen will need to be stocked with the right equipment.
 Let’s consider a few of the more essential items!

 To cook on the hob, you’ll need a frying pan.
 Many of these come with a coating of Teflon or some similar substance, which ensures that your food doesn’t stick.
 You will, however, have to be a little delicate about how you wash your pan: harsh scrubbing brushes and metal spatulas will scrape off the coating and ruin the pan.
 A better option for semi-experienced cooks comes in the form of a cast-iron skillet; it’ll heat consistently, wash easily, and last for decades.
+You can learn more about the best cast iron and enameled cast iron pans over at The Kitchen Professor to help you pick what will work for your cooking needs.

 If you want to be precise about your quantities, you’ll need a set of scales.
 But for most cooking jobs, estimating is fine.
 That’s where measuring cups come in.
 They’ll allow you to scoop up a portion of rice and dump it into the saucepan without fear that you’re going to get more (or less) than you bargained for.